 Jo Rycroft-Malone and her colleagues, in "Research Coproduction: An Underused Pathway to Impact,"

 Table.
-The Frequency and Type of Articles Published in the 2024 Issue of the International Journal of Health Policy and Management highlighted the necessity of collaborative research involving both researchers and non-researchers to enhance impact, discussing the principles of co-production across different system levels.
+The Frequency and Type of Articles Published in the 2024 Issue of the highlighted the necessity of collaborative research involving both researchers and non-researchers to enhance impact, discussing the principles of co-production across different system levels.